-Planning a ski holiday when you're a beginner can be a confusing process; trying to figure out which resort to pick and what exactly you will need in terms of ski passes, ski rental and lessons.
+Planning a beginners ski holiday can be a confusing process; trying to figure out which beginners ski resort to pick and what exactly you will need in terms of ski passes, ski rental and lessons.
 But don't be disheartened!
-We are here to take you through each stage of planning to ensure your first ski holiday is a memorable and exciting experience, with all the right elements in place to suit your groups' needs.
+We are here to take you through each stage of planning to ensure your beginners ski holiday is a memorable and exciting experience, with all the right elements in place to suit your groups' needs.

-Discover our useful guide below for an overview of our top recommendations, or give us a call and let one of our Ski Experts provide indepth knowledge and experience to help craft your holiday.
+Discover our useful beginners ski holiday guide below for an overview of our top recommendations, or give us a call and let one of our Ski Experts provide in depth knowledge on beginners ski holiday packages.

 Beginner Ski Resorts

 Here is our selection of the ski resorts best suited to beginner skiers.
 With plenty of green and blue runs, easy to access nursery slopes and a good selection of ski schools on offer you will be confident to master the basics and beyond.

 A snow bowl of wide open pistes with 'ski tranquille' slow zones, where you can learn the basics before progressing to the resort's more challenging terrain.